 Outdoor education challenges the traditional way of classroom teaching in various ways.
 In Nørrebro we investigated different ways spatial design might support outdoor education, examining the relationship between design and education: What kind of boundaries are necessary to establish an outdoor “classroom” and which artifacts might be useful in a teaching situation with a lot of unknown external factors such as weather, traffic and other distractions?

 One significant finding during our project was that when people were asked to imagine an outdoor teaching situation in most cases they simply reiterated the traditional classroom setup with blackboard, chairs and tables, simply moving the furniture outside.
-This illustrates that spatial design constitutes for more than building a new construct but it absolutely has engage the users and together create a new culture of use.
+This illustrates that spatial design constitutes for more than just building a new construct but it absolutely has to engage the users in order to create a new culture of use together.

 “It’s not just about our design.
 It’s about teachers starting to do something together with their students.
 They need to be aware that outdoor education requires another way of teaching.”

 In this case it isn’t only the teachers and students who have to learn how to do adapt to outdoor classes.
 It also poses a challenge for the school’s administrative staff and lawmakers, putting the designers in a unique position.
 In the process of designing urban spaces, for outdoor education, we must work both as designers and researchers, striving to create the necessary connections and relationships among the different stakeholders.

 The project in Hans Tavsens Park proves that changing the culture of use through spatial design is possible.
 The teachers were inspired to include more outdoor classes in their curriculum, while the students started reflecting on how this new space could enhance their learning process.

 Bridging the gap between final design and citizen involvement